IuliiaKonovalova/school_app/README.md

   ![Delete Lesson Page.
 Lesson Link](documentation/features/delete_lesson_page/delete_lesson_page_link.png)

-Under the warning message there are 2 buttons "Cancel" and "Delete".
+Under the warning message, there are 2 buttons "Cancel" and "Delete".
 If the receptionist doesn't want to delete the lesson, he/she can click on "Cancel" button and will be redirected to the lesson detail page.
-If the receptionist wants to delete the lesson, he/she can click on "Delete" button and will be redirected to the schedule page and this lesson will be permanently deleted.
+If the receptionist wants to delete the lesson, he/she can click on "Delete" button, and will be redirected to the schedule page and this lesson will be permanently deleted.

   ![Profile delete page](documentation/features/delete_lesson_page/cancel_delete_buttons.png)